What is a toxic work environment?

 Step 1: Identify If Your Work Environment is Toxic

 Toxic workplace symptoms are well documented, the ones listed above are just the beginning.
-To properly diagnose the health of your work environment, check out these two comprehensive articles on toxic workplaces here in Forbes and here in Bustle.
+To properly diagnose the health of your work environment, check out these two comprehensive articles on toxic workplaces.
+Read about signs your workplace is toxic, and negative effects of toxic work environments.

 Below are 2 seemingly innocuous symptoms of a toxic work environment.
 However, if you look beneath the surface, you are likely to find more symptoms of a toxic work environment.